agnesevalentini/cones_exam/fsoco-tools/README.md

 # As long as the environment is activated you can use the tools from wherever.
 # Some of the scripts expect a default directory structure, please make sure
 # to read the help tooltips before executing them or set the according options correctly.

+#JUST For development, AGNESE DON'T DO THIS:
+pip install -r requirements.txt pre-commit install

 ```
 ## Development
 ### pre-commit hooks